PhD in Anthropology

 Course Requirements for Students with an MA from Another University

-- Take 3 out of 4 core courses, passing with a B or better.
+- Take 3 out of 4 the following graduate-level survey courses, passing with a B or better

 - ANTH 601: Ethnology

 - ANTH 611: Contemporary Anthropological Theory